-A sewer jetter is usually not the right choice if:
+A hydro sewer jetter is usually not the right choice if:

 • You need to unclog only a single fixture, or the clog might be close to the drain opening;

-• Tree roots, large rocks or other hard objects have entered the pipe;
+• Huge tree roots, large rocks or other hard objects have entered the pipe;

 • The drain is damaged by foundation problems, a collapsed pipe, or other structural issues.

 • If you live in an older home with ceramic (clay) or asphalt (Orangeburg) pipes you should con- sult a licensed plumber to inspect the drain before attempting to clean it.

 The gallon per minute (GPM)